 - Use A Dry Shampoo: If your hair feels greasy even after shampooing, using dry shampoo can remove coconut oil traces.
 You can spray some dry shampoo on your hair for a matte look.
 You may use baby powder or corn starch instead of dry shampoo.
 Rub it gently on the scalp and leave it on to absorb excess oil.
 However, avoid using dry shampoo regularly.

-Here are some more DIY remedies for removing coconut oil from your hair without using a shampoo.
+Here are some more DIY or natural remedies for removing coconut oil from your hair without using a shampoo.

 DIY Remedies For Removing Coconut Oil From Your Hair

 If you do not want to use shampoos and conditioners, use paper towels to remove coconut oil from your hair.
 Press a paper towel on the scalp to absorb the excess oil.

 Lemon is said to have strong hair cleansing properties, and this concoction is popularly used for removing excess hair oil.
 Squeeze half a lemon in two cups of water and add a tablespoon each of mint and rosemary.
 Boil this mixture for 5-10 minutes and let it cool down for a while.
 Wash your scalp and hair with the lukewarm concoction.
 Adjust the quantity of water and lemon juice as per your hair length.

 - Fuller’s Earth

 Clay has excellent grease-absorbing properties.
 Mix three tablespoons of Fuller’s earth and water to make a paste.
 Apply it to the scalp and hair and leave it on for 15-20 minutes before washing off with warm water.

 You may mix tomato puree and Fuller’s earth to remove coconut oil from your hair.
 Leave the mixture on your hair and scalp for 30 minutes and then wash it off with shampoo.
 This popular home remedy helps absorb excess oil, making it easy to clean your hair.